1. Home

 Help Fight Hunger in Kenya

-The Kenyan Government has declared a national disaster following a third consecutive failed rainfall season in eastern and northern Kenya.
+This comes after the Kenyan Government declared a national disaster following a third consecutive failed rainfall season in eastern and northern Kenya.
 Many communities are now experiencing critical drought conditions, with Marsabit county in northern Kenya one of the most affected regions in the country.
+The current extreme rainfall on the back of drought conditions makes for intense flooding.

 Food crisis in Kenya

-The impact of drought and food shortages is felt more severely by those who are most vulnerable – children, mothers and the elderly.
+The combined impact of drought, floods and food shortages is felt more severely by those who are most vulnerable – children, mothers and the elderly.
 High levels of malnutrition are rampant among communities, primarily pastoralists who rely on water to raise their livestock.

 According to the World Food Programme: